All links go directly to official Union, Nebraska government websites.

 Regular MeetingsPublic Sessions

-Notable landmarks in Union include the Union Community Center, which serves as a hub for local events and gatherings, and the nearby Nebraska City State Recreation Area, offering recreational opportunities such as hiking, fishing, and camping.
+Notable landmarks in Union include the Union Community Center, which is a hub for local events and gatherings, and the nearby Nebraska City State Recreation Area, offering recreational opportunities such as hiking, fishing, and camping.
 The village is also known for its proximity to the historic town of Nebraska City, which is just a short drive away and is famous for its apple orchards and the Arbor Day Foundation.
+Historically, Union was established in the late 19th century and has maintained its rural charm while adapting to modern needs.

 Jail & Inmate Records